priteshgupta/React-Typeahead/README.md

 # React-Typeahead
 Quite Possibly the Simplest Typeahead

 This is not a fancy library or plugin.
-This is a super simple (but working) React typeahead.
-It does support keyboard navigation, selecting, etc. There are no dependencies (other than React, duh), although Bootstrap is recommended for styling (unless you don't mind styling it).
+This is a super simple (but nicely working) React typeahead.
+It does support keyboard navigation, carriage selecting, etc. There are no dependencies (other than React, duh), although Bootstrap is recommended for styling (unless you don't mind styling it).

-Also I used a function called `customWhere`, which is essentially a faster a `Array.prototype.filter()`.
+Also I used a function called `customWhere`, which is essentially a faster `Array.prototype.filter()`.
 You can feel free to replace it with the native `filter()`, I don't think there should be a noticeable performance hit.

 Definition of customWhere: